 By understanding the consumers of the product and their exact expectations, you can get a more sheer perspective of the facilities that your solution should provide.
 This ultimately sums up your product to be valuable in every term.

 “Life’s way too short and valuable to build something nobody wants”

 Defined user research validated the creation of a successful product that improves user experience.
 Conducting user research provides you with an exact list of features to add to your solution.
 As it comes to product research, brands have different ways and tactics to choose from.

 Collecting information through direct user interviews is a well-known user research technique that can give the researcher a bunch of rich information about the needy criteria of the user.
 This technique contributes a big part to researchers, as users need and feel both are considered at the top before a product is designed and released.
-One to one interviews are typically conducted for 30 minutes to an hour.
+One-to-one interviews are typically conducted for 30 minutes to an hour.
 A researcher asks questions to the user based on product development.
-With the end of interviews, it’s important to synthesize and analyze the data to identify insights in the form of patterns.
+At the end of interviews, it’s important to synthesize and analyze the data to identify insights in the form of patterns.

 Things to consider while user interview:

 - Try to conduct physical interviews

 If you have a choice, in-person interviews are better than telephonic or web-based interviews.
 One-to-one personal conversations are preferable because they provide much more behavioral data than remote ones.
 This helps gain additional views by observing body language and listening to verbal cues (tone, inflection, etc.).

 In-person, it’s easy to connect to the user.
 It’s necessary to connect to the problems, feel their needs to design a product justifying them and needs.

 There’s a psychology to asking questions that aren’t relevant to the purpose or based on the aimed topic.
 It’s easy to make a questionnaire relating to the purpose topic to get valuable and honest replies from our users.